 The community can support the traffic police in a variety of other ways, including, volunteering as traffic wardens to assist pedestrians and control traffic, and campaigning for greater (police) priority to be given to road safety by the public.
 In Delhi, the Institute of Road Traffic Education (IRTE) has introduced traffic wardens in India and offers training to both police officer and student volunteers.

-Road safety campaigns are usually welcomed by the police like for 'drink-drive' campaigns to create a better community understanding why the police presence and enforcement is needed.
-Communities can also help the police in through post-crash support for victims and their families.
+Road safety campaigns are usually welcomed by the police, such as drink-drive campaigns, to create a better community understanding about why police presence and enforcement is needed.
+Communities can also help the police with post-crash support for victims and their families.
 Road safety campaigns should never be introduced without the involvement of the traffic police.

 A good example of community based road safety is found in Bangladesh.
-The Bangladesh Rural Advancement Committee (BRAC) is the largest NGO in Bangladesh, has become active in promoting traffic safety.
-Following a number of staff being injured and killed in road crashes, BRAC developed an in-house road safety training programme.
+The Bangladesh Rural Advancement Committee (BRAC) is the largest NGO in Bangladesh and has become active in promoting traffic safety.
+After a number of staff members were injured and killed in road crashes, BRAC developed an in-house road safety training programme.
 BRAC has also promoted road safety through community education programmes showing that behavioural changes and increase in road safety knowledge are possible if local people and resources are actively involved in the identification, prioritization, planning, designing and implementation.
-The percentage of pedestrians in one location walking on the correct side facing traffic of the road increased from 5 to 66% after the intervention.
-Link to Report
+In one location, the percentage of pedestrians walking on the correct side facing traffic of the road increased from 5% to 66% after the intervention.

 "Live story from Lusaka"

-In Zambia supported by gTKP a workshop was held in Lusaka November 2009 entitled “Road safety in Lusaka City and community approaches to road safety,” the workshop was opened by the city council of Lusaka, Zambia, and organized by GRSP Zambia.
+In Zambia in 2009 a workship supported by gTKP was held in Lusaka, entitled “Road safety in Lusaka City and community approaches to road safety.”
+The workshop was opened by the city council of Lusaka, Zambia, and organized by GRSP Zambia.
 The event drew roughly 40 people from all sectors (transport, business, civil society, health, among others) and covered a wide range of issues, from engineering, emergency response, to education, enforcement and fleet safety initiatives.
-The presentations from the different sectors together with a “mapping” exercise to identify dangerous road safety spots will be used to determine the focus of the GRSP effort in Lusaka aimed at developing community solutions to Zambia’s growing road safety problem.
-Below please find the presentations made at the workshop.
+The presentations from the different sectors together with a mapping exercise to identify dangerous road safety spots will be used to determine the focus of the GRSP effort in Lusaka aimed at developing community solutions to Zambia’s growing road safety problem.
+The presentations given at the workshop can be found below.